-1. Clean your kit
+STEP 1: Clean your kit

 You’ve spent weeks growing your rare cells, treated them with your incredibly expensive novel compound, carefully harvested and lysed your sample and then cast your gel in between two dirty smeared plates.

-2. Shaken, stirred...
+STEP 2: Shaken, stirred...

 …and left to rest!
 A major issue with gel casting is improper mixing of reagents, in particular the acrylamide.
 In order to ensure a smooth separation of proteins across your resolving gel you want to ensure a constant acrylamide percentage throughout.
 But equally you want to get your gels cast and on with your experiment as quickly as possible.
 Here, as with many things in life, more haste equals less speed.

-3. Fresh is best
+STEP 3: Fresh is best

 We often have breaks in our Western blotting, and whilst it’s tempting to reach for that 6 month old bottle of running buffer, which has been sitting in the sun, it probably makes more sense to throw it out and start again.
 At the very least checking the pH of your stacking and resolving gel reagents is a must as this plays a fundamental role in how your proteins migrate through the gel.

-4. Slow and steady
+STEP 4: Slow and steady

-We know you want to get your exciting results ASAP, but running your gels with a high voltage might leave you having to cast and re-run your samples again.
-Forcing your samples through the stack too quickly can mean they hit the resolving gel spread out, rather than in a nice tight line.
+QUICK TIP: Forcing your samples through the stack too quickly can mean they hit the resolving gel spread out, rather than in a nice tight line.
 The same is true in the resolving gel, by running your gels at too high a voltage the buffers and your gels become hot, and this is a major contributor to warping and bending in your gel.

-5. More isn’t always better
+STEP 5: More isn’t always better